zippiehq/cartesi-lambada-coprocessor/README.md

 ## Troubleshooting

 `tests/nodes/operators` contains mounted docker volumes, which are reused across multiple runs of docker compose.
 Sometimes it causes `permission denied` errors while running `docker compose build`, `make deploy-avs` and `make tests-integration`.
-To fix this issue - run `chomd -R 777 tests/nodes/operators`.
+To fix this issue - run `chmod -R 777 tests/nodes/operators`.

+## Contract development

+After changing contract source code in `contracts/src`, run `make deploy-avs`.
+This will update `tests/anvil/avs-and-eigenlayer-deployed-anvil-state.json` by deploying new version of avs contracts and registering new set of operators from scratch (`tests/nodes/operators` will be updated accordingly).